 Since the pieces were flat, I decide to use my hand sander, making sure to go with the grain of the wood.

-I applied 2 coats of stain and sanded with a 220 grit sandpaper between the coats.
-I applied a top sealing coat using the Minwax fast drying Polyurethane.
+I applied 2 coats of stain and sanded them with 220 grit sandpaper between the coats.
+I applied a top sealing coat using the Minwax Polyurethane.
 You can also stop over to Minwax’s Facebook page and see some really great pictures of other projects.

-I used an off white latex paint and made my own chalk-like paint.
+I used off-white latex paint and made my own chalk-like paint.
 You can read how to mix your own paint with my repurposed plant stand.

 I decided to add some character and stress some of the edges and surfaces on the phone table.
 I love how this one turned out!